denten-papers/archive-bloomsbury/main.md

 of documents or artifacts to be collected; second a place to store them; and third, a system of organization.

-An archive without records, documents, or objects would be an archive in the name only.
-We could call it "the library of nothing" but for all purposes it would resemble an empty room; it would be a promise of an archive---that is, the promise of records, documents, or objects to come.
+An archive without records, documents, or artifacts would be an archive in the name only.
+We could call it "the library of nothing" but for all purposes it would resemble an empty room; it would be a promise of an archive---that is, the promise of records, documents, or artifacts to come.
 Could we imagine an archive without space?
 A virtual collection perhaps?
 Again, the question seems nonsensical.
 A virtual archive, a website for example, is still a collection of something occupying the same space, however virtual.
 An archive of